Shopify/graphql-design-tutorial/TUTORIAL.md

 for the client to validate up-front.
 This lets the business-logic side handle all of the validation, and lets the client only deal with errors from one spot.

+*<a href="#user-content-use-weaker-types-in-complex-cases"
-*Rule #19: Use weaker types for inputs (e.g. `String` instead of `Email`) when the format is unambiguous and client-side validation is complex.
+id="user-content-use-weaker-types-in-complex-cases">Rule:</a> Use weaker types for inputs (e.g. `String` instead of `Email`) when the format is unambiguous and client-side validation is complex.
 This lets the server run all non-trivial validations at once and return the errors in a single place in a single format, simplifying the client.*

 It is important to note, though, that this is not an invitation to weakly-type all your inputs.
 We still use strongly-typed enums for the `field` and